mlg556/mlg556.github.io/_posts/2019-02-02-web-scraping-with-python3-and-selenium.md

 # chromedriver

 To automate Google Chrome using Selenium, you will also need the `chromedriver` binary.
 The latest releases can be found at their [downloads page](http://chromedriver.chromium.org/downloads).
-After extracting the zip file, you will have to but the `chromedriver` binary somewhere in your `$PATH` (for example `usr/local/bin`).
+After extracting the zip file, you will have to put the `chromedriver` binary somewhere in your `$PATH` (for example `usr/local/bin`).

 # Beautiful Soup